-Risk Factors: There are certain factors that may affect the Bank's ability to fulfil its obligations circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see "Subscription and Sale") including the following restrictions applicable at the date of this Base Prospectus.
+Risk Factors: There are certain factors that may affect the Bank's ability to fulfil its obligations under Covered Bonds issued under the Programme.
+These are set out under "Risk Factors".
+In addition, there are certain factors which are material for the purpose of assessing the market risks associated with Covered Bonds issued under the Programme.
+These are set out under "Risk Factors" and include certain risks relating to the structure of particular Series of Covered Bonds and certain market circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see "Subscription and Sale") including the following restrictions applicable at the date of this Base Prospectus.

-Certain Restrictions: Each issue of Covered Bonds in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions equivalent, see "Subscription and Sale".
+Certain Restrictions: Each issue of Covered Bonds in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in equivalent, see "Subscription and Sale".